 How LineNow estimates decay automatically

-You don't need to set decay rates by hand.
+You do not need to start by setting every decay rate by hand.
 LineNow estimates them from cycle data:

 - At each manual count, the system records the difference between expected (I + receipts − sales) and actual inventory.